infobyte/faraday/README.md

+## Download

+Refer to the [releases page](https://github.com/infobyte/faraday/releases) for the latest pre-made installers for all supported operating systems.

 ## About

 Faraday introduces a new concept - IPE (Integrated Penetration-Test Environment) a multiuser Penetration test IDE.
 Designed for distributing, indexing, and analyzing the data generated during a security audit.